goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   ```
 - So now, whenever the user tries to estimate the form, we are going to validate the inputs. if the inputs are valid, we will call `onSubmit` and the function is going to call our action creator `createStream`, and then it is going to run the action creator and we are going to attempt to make a request over to our API server and create a new stream and we now that this is going to create a stream because we are following RESTful conventions.
 - After we have wired up action creator, send a request to server after you fill out the form.
-- When you check network tab in developer console, we are going to find out that there are two streams file have sent to server.
+- When you check network tab in developer console, we are going to find out that there are two streams file have been sent to server.
 - One is OPTIONS request and the other one contains the contents that you have filled out in the form.
   ```js
   {title: "my stream", description: "i love it ", id: 1}